Cast iron cooking gear is durable. With proper care, it will last practically forever.

 - If needed, apply a small amount of oil with a paper towel all over, inside and out

-- Using white vinegar, scrub the rust spots to remove surface rust
+- Using white vinegar, scrub the rust spots to remove

 - Rinse and dry thoroughly

-- Put a tray lined with foil on the bottom rack
+- Put a tray lined with foil on the bottom rack of your oven

 - Preheat oven to 475F